 The timer for a state time-out is automatically cancelled when the state machine does a state change.

-You can restart a state time-out by setting it to a new time, which cancels the running timer and starts a new.
-This implies that you can cancel a state time-out by restarting it with time infinity.
+You can restart, cancel or update a state time-out.
+See section Time-Outs for details.

 10.3.14 All State Events